Skip to main content

 Wen 2305

-The WEN brand has been around since the 1950s but has more recently started popping up more with lots of value-priced tools of all kinds.
+The WEN brand has been around since the 1950s but has more recently started popping up with value-priced tools of all kinds.
 The price of the WEN 2305 is a bargain, especially considering it includes the 80-piece accessory set, flex shaft, and a hard shell case.
-The tool itself doesn't feel flimsy, but it does feel cheaper than some others in the test.
+The tool itself doesn't feel flimsy, but it did feel cheaper than some others during testing.
 Its 1 amp motor is down on power as well.

-The WEN 2305 and its included tools are probably fine for lighter jobs, though the assorted attachments don't have the same gloss of quality as the higher-priced kits.
-Its case is smaller than others, providing less room to grow.
-But for the price, the savings have to come from somewhere, and this kit is likely to satisfy many buyers' occasional needs.
+The WEN 2305 and its included tools are probably fine for lighter jobs, though the assorted attachments don't have the same gloss of quality as higher-priced kits.
+Its case is also smaller than others, providing less room to grow.
+But for the price, the savings have to come from somewhere, and this kit is likely to satisfy many buyers' occasional needs with DIY projects around the house.

 Pros